Columella (bone): Anatomy in reptiles

 In reptiles, the columella function to transduce sound through the middle ear as part of the auditory pathway.
 The columella is relatively straight and moves in a piston-like motion in response to vibration.
 Due to the rigid bony structure, the columella primarily responds to low-frequency vibrations transmitted through the ground.

 Crocodilians

 In crocodilians, the columella arises from a proximal and a distal component which develop into the columella and extracolumella, respectively.
 It is typically trifurcated, with three finger-like projections supporting it against the tympanic membrane.
 The extracolumella remains cartilaginous while the columella ossifies during development.
 The connection between the columella and extracolumella remains flexible over the animal's lifetime.

 Snakes

 Mounted skull of a python with disarticulated upper and lower jaw joints.
 In snakes, the columella would be attached directly to the quadrate bone (c).

 Snakes have lost a tympanic membrane, and hence a distal attachment for the columella.
 The columella is instead connected to the quadrate bone of the jaw.
 Thus, snakes are able to detect and localize ground vibrations through the lower jaw, rather than the sides of the head.

-Worm lizards

-In Amphisbaenia, the extracolumella is particularly lengthened and firmly connects with a layer of skin over dentary bone of the lower jaw.
-This connection appears to facilitate detection of airborne vibrations in the facial area.
-The embedding in the skin often occurs at a specially enlarged labial scale.
-As a result, the amphisbaenian is able to detect substrate vibrations as it burrows through the ground while protecting the internal ear from damage.
-Amphisbaenians otherwise lack an external ear structure, likely due to selective pressure to protect the middle and inner ears from damage as the animal burrows.